Priyaanshucodez/TradeMind/README.md

 # TradeMind
-To build autonomous quantitative trading research platform that transforms stock lists into fully backtested strategies using AI agents, real market data, and mathematical formulations, all without requiring any coding.
+ To design and build a full web-based intelligent Quant Trading Assistant that leverages real-time market data, integrates with trading APIs, and provides intelligent resTo design and build a full web-based intelligent Quant Trading Assistant that leverages real-time market data, integrates with trading APIs, and provides intelligent responses using Gemini's model

 ## 🚀 Revolutionizing Quantitative Finance with Agentic AI